Home page for weldreality.com. ©

 who will take a few hours to learn manual and robot, MIG - Flux Cored, Weld Process Controls, and Best Weld Practices.

-THE ROOT CAUSE OF WELD PROBLEMS IS ALWAYS INTERSTING, AND THATS WHY I CONTINUE TO TALK ABOUT THE FORD EXECUTIVE MANAGEMENT DECISIONS THAT WILL LIKEY INCREASE THE MANUFACTURING - PRODUCT LIABILITY RISKS WITH ONE OF THE WORLD'S BEST SELLING VEHICALS.
+THE ROOT CAUSE OF WELD PROBLEMS IS ALWAYS FROM SOMEONE IN THE FRONT OFFICE, AND THATS WHY I CONTINUE TO TALK ABOUT THE FORD EXECUTIVE MANAGEMENT DECISIONS THAT WILL LIKEY INCREASE THE MANUFACTURING - PRODUCT LIABILITY RISKS WITH ONE OF THE WORLD'S BEST SELLING VEHICALS.

-When any company makes a major vehicle change from carbon steel parts, to aluminum parts, the future weld product lability consequences that will occur from vehicle collisions should be given serious consideration.
-Poor robot MIG weld quality and weld repairs on high strength carbon steels is one thing, while in contrast, poor or inconsistent quality welds on aluminum parts, should always evoke greater concerns.
+When an auto or truck company makes a major vehicle change from carbon steel parts, to aluminum parts, the future weld product lability consequences that will occur from vehicle collisions is Im'n sure given serious consideration.
+Poor robot MIG weld quality and weld repairs on high strength carbon steels is one thing, while in contrast, poor or inconsistent quality welds on aluminum parts, should always evoke much greater concerns.
 Also the additional weld heat influence from what is likely to be poor weld repairs made on top of poor aluminum welds, should make any engineering mgr or designer increase their sleepless nights.

 I would guess that the senior managers and engineers at Ford that made the decisions to switch to alum, were likely individuals that were not aware about their companies never ending, daily weld issues and lack of controls with their robot, MIG and resistance, carbon steel welds

-I have much interest in robot alum MIG welds, as i was the first person in North America to set complex, multi-robot MIG welds on large the large, aluminum robot application shown above.
+I have much interest in robot alum MIG welds, as I was the first person in North America to establish the robot MIG data on complex, multi-robot, MIG welds on the large, aluminum robot application shown above.

-In the late 1990's when pulsed MIG equipment was little more than electronic junk and alum wire feedabilty was a major issue,
+In the late 1990's when pulsed MIG equipment was little more than electronic junk, and robot alum wire feedabilty was a major issue,

 I managed to avoid the multi-robot cell, robot down time, and also avoid the weld quality - productivity issues and weld repairs you would expect.
 To achieve this, I simply used my process control expertise and my best weld practices.